East of England Aggregates Working Party (EEAWP)

 - Thurrock Council

 Membership also includes representatives of the Mineral Products Association (MPA) and the British Aggregates Association (BAA).
-Other interested parties attending include a representative from DCLG, the Environment Agency, the Marine Management Organisation, other AWP Secretaries and recycling and demolition companies.
+Other interested parties attending include a representative from MHCLG, the Marine Management Organisation and other AWP Secretaries.

 The Secretariat is provided by The Minerals and Waste Planning Shared Service for Bedford Borough, Central Bedfordshire and Luton Borough Councils.
-The Secretary is Susan Marsh.
+The Secretary is Jerry Smith.

 Minerals and Waste Planning Team